Bazina/DiscordBotJS/Code Documentation.md

 ## Helper Functions

-- **pushIntoRecentFileInfoUsingResponseMessage(responseMessage):** Adds information about a file into the list of recent files.

 - **loopOverChanges(changedFiles, callTimeStamps):** Loops over the changes in Google Drive and notifies the Discord channel about new changes.

 - **replyWithCourseData(interaction):** Replies with course data, including folders and files in a specified course.